GuilleAngulo/movie-bot/README.md

 - [Youtube API](https://developers.google.com/youtube/v3/docs/search/list).
 Also the Youtube API service is used to make a request in order to get a youtube link with the trailer of the selected movie or TV serie.

+-[Google Custom Search Engine](https://cse.google.com/).
+Google Custom Search enables to create a custom search engine for your app.
+This service is used to get an alternative poster image as well as other images, in case the media collected from TheMovieDatabase is not enough.

 ## Code Sections

 - :speech_balloon: **Chat**.